-Spring is the perfect time to explore the rolling landscape and miles of unspoilt woodland surround the Hall.
-Migratory birds are beginning to return from their winter holidays and fill the estate with their jolly songs.
-Spring primula is popping up everywhere, it’s the perfect setting for a stroll with family and friends.
+Spring is the perfect time to explore the rolling landscape and miles of unspoilt woodland surrounding Kedleston Hall.
+Migratory birds have returned from their winter holidays and have filled the estate with their jolly songs.
+Spring primula and bluebells blanket the forest floors, it’s the perfect setting for a stroll with family and friends.

 Wildlife and hidden treasures

 You’ll find our gardeners out and about in the gardens and perhaps up at the Hermitage doing the spring planting.
 Stop and say hello they're always happy to answer any garden questions you might have.
 Their insider knowledge could lead you to hidden highlights just waiting to be discovered.

 Activities at Kedleston